-Archival, based in Portland OR and made there as well, believes in supporting US-based apparel companies and manufacturing traditions.
-They selected the best quality materials they could find: US-sourced waxed fabrics, Horween leather, brass hardware, and "best in category" webbing from the UK.
-Occasionally they source a component internationally when appropriate substitutes are not available domestically.
-Perhaps over time their hope is that such efforts will help to stimulate the domestic market and encourage US manufacturers to expand their offerings.
+Based in Portland, Oregon, Archival believes in supporting US-based apparel companies and manufacturing traditions.
+The finest quality materials are always utilized: US-sourced waxed fabrics, Horween leather, brass hardware, and "best in category" webbing.
 Achival bags are designed to be highly functional, to wear well, to be maintainable, and to last you a lifetime.

-The Bellroy office and team are based in the south east of Australia (split between Melbourne and the Surf coast), but they work with creatives all around the world.
-The mission of this small and highly talented group of designers is a focused one: " to improve the way we carry." more specifically how we can carry more efficiently, provide better access, and generate better carrying experiences.
-For the moment, the Bellroy team is taking on wallets - an area that in their words has existed "in a deep freeze for the last generation or two."
-It's also an area in which they have vast experience designing for much larger brands.
-"We want to combine modern progress and insights with the joy of the craft world.
+The Bellroy office and team may be based in the southeast of Australia, but they work with creatives all around the world.
+The mission of this small and highly talented group of designers is a focused one: to improve the way we carry.
+More specifically, how we can carry more efficiently, provide better access, and generate better carrying experiences.
+Bellroy "wants to combine modern progress and insights with the joy of the craft world.
 Beautiful pieces that tie these two places together."

-Bonastre is a Parisian contemporary brand of sumptuous vegetable leather bags and accessories suitable for both men or women.
-This environmentally friendly collection has been exclusively handcrafted using natural, non-treated cattle hides in accordance with ancient vegetable processes. (based on oak bark and olive oil finishing versus the commonly used but highly contaminating chromium tanning).
+Bonastre is a Parisian-contemporary brand that features sumptuous vegetable leather bags and accessories suitable for both men and women.
+This environmentally friendly collection has been handcrafted using natural, non-treated cattle hides in accordance with ancient vegetable processes.
 Made in Spain, Bonastre celebrates the wonder of the handmade and the contemporary reinterpretation of tradition.
-Its designs revel in the uniqueness of each item and reflects the desire to create products that will last and be aesthetically pleasing at the same time.
-The Bonastre bag is at once radical in its purity, voluptuous in its effects and nonchalant in its appearance : It is elegant, timeless, and essential.
+Its designs revel in the uniqueness of each item and reflect the desire to create products that will last and be aesthetically pleasing at the same time.
+The Bonastre bag is at once radical in its purity, pleasing in its effects and nonchalant in its appearance; it is elegant, timeless and essential.

 Like most well thought out products, Clare Vivier began making bags in response to a need.
 Working for French television and busy traveling she noticed a lack of functional laptop cases that were also stylish.
 She fabricated her own which quickly parlayed into her now eponymous handbag line.
 Since then she has collaborated with Theory, Steven Allan, Refinery 29, Commune, Wren and Jasmin Shokrian.
 She attributes her sense of chic simplicity to her strong connection with France, where she spends a significant amount of time every year with her son and French documentarian husband, Thierry Vivier.
 She marries classic French glamour and minimalist Los Angeles cool to produce a line of handbags, clutches and small goods that are as chic as they are useful.
 Clare Vivier's desing principle is timeless but her aesthetic is bold, always taking into consideration the elegant tension between modern detail and classic shapes.
 While her bags are now available globally, Clare roots herself in the Los Angeles fashion community with a nod to socially conscious construction and proudly bears the moniker, locally made.
 From conception to fabrication her line has been made exclusively in Los Angeles since 2006, consciously engaging in ethical manufacturing practice without comprismise.

-The Frrry collection (pronounced ferry) is all about construction.
+The Frrry collection (pronounced FAIR - REE emphasis on REE) is all about construction.
 Designed and made in The Netherlands using vegetable tanned Italian leather, creator Ferry Cornelis Gerardus Meewisse founded the line in 2002 after passing exams for 3D design at the Arnhem Academy of Arts.
 Since the inception of Frrry the collection has received awards for Dutch design and been invited to show in museums and shows throughout Europe.

 In Ferry's words the basis of the design for each product created relates to the foldings and structures of the design.
 He does not focus on making up new forms or following fashion trends.
 This is one of the many reasons I brought in his work as I feel it fits in so well with the timeless focus of the roztayger assortment.
 The work is more about concepts and ideas of how to make bags and finding useful ways to use construction to its fullest potential.